Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I wish someone sat me down and taught me the basic rules of typography for photographers when I started blogging and using my photos in various publications and social media outlets.
-It would’ve saved me a lot of embarrassment when I look back on a few things I created.
+It would’ve saved me a lot of embarrassment when I reflect on a few things I created.

 This is not an exhaustive or complete list of how you can use typography.
 It’s just a list of things to get you started.
 Experiment.
 Try the ideas to see what works.
 Break some rules to see how it looks and perhaps see why something doesn’t work.

 Choosing the right font is an entirely different conversation.
 I suggest sticking with the classic fonts until you get a better feel for why you may want to choose something else.

 More often than not, some of the classic font styles will work best.
 There’s a reason you see them in so many place.
 The idea behind typography for photographers isn’t to turn you into a graphic designer.
 You can create professional and elegant graphics using fundamental ideas that appeal to your audience.